dkucharc/VIXfutures/README.md

 Name of Quantlet : VIXfutures

-Published in :  'Neural Networks and Arbitrage in the VIX–A Deep Learning Approach for the VIX'
+Published in : 'Neural Networks and Arbitrage in the VIX – A Deep Learning Approach for the VIX'

 Description : Contains the VIX index and the VIX future intraday analysis on the tail-event day of February 5, 2018.
 The next day, Credit Suisse lost 500m USD because of a structured product on the VIX.
 Market disruption can already be observed the day before.

 Keywords :
  - VIX